postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-overview.md

 ---

 Stay on top of your API deployments in Postman by connecting to an API gateway.
 Postman integrates with popular API gateways, including [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [Apigee X](https://cloud.google.com/apigee).
 Once connected to an API gateway, you can view your API deployment status and history from within Postman.
-For some APIs, you can even deploy a new release of your API directly from Postman to your API gateway.

 ## Contents